NFrid/dwm/README.md

 ### Changes in my fork

+still tryin' to comment all the things I understood (fuck you suckless devs and ily ❣️)

+made some changes, some refactoring...

-idk you'll figure out if you're smart enough..
+idk you'll figure out if you're smart enough.

 ### Your code style sucks!!